When we think “a fast AOT WebAssembly compiler and runtime”, we typically think about V8, Wasmer, WasmEdge or Wasmtime.

 But how about transpiling WebAssembly code to C source code, and leveraging the state-of-the-art optimization passes of C compilers?

-This is the approach taken by the wasm2c tool from the WABT package, as well as the single-file WebAssembly transpiler used to bootstrap the Zig compiler.
+tool from the WABT package, as well as the single-file WebAssembly transpiler used to bootstrap the Zig compiler.

 The output of these tools is really a line-by-line conversion of the WebAssembly code to dumb, unoptimized C code.

 There are instant benefits to this.
-First, the ouptut is kinda human readable, which is useful for debugging.
+First, the output is kinda human readable, which is useful for debugging.
 A WebAssembly function shows up as a regular C function, that can be directly called from C or any language with a C FFI.

 Take existing C code, compile it to WebAssembly, transpile it back to C, and you get the same code, but sandboxed.
 The transformation acts as a sanitizer that improves safety by restricting the range of virtual memory accessible to each instance.